Earthside

 Earthside is an American progressive metal band from New Haven, Connecticut, consisting of guitarist Jamie van Dyck, bassist Ryan Griffin, keyboardist Frank Sacramone and drummer Ben Shanbrom.
-The band doesn't have a full-time vocalist; instead they have guests in their albums and perform live with prerecorded vocal tracks and image projections of the singers.
+The band has no full-time vocalist; instead they have guests in their albums and perform live with prerecorded vocal tracks and image projections of the singers.

 History

 Formation and early years

 The first incarnation of the band was called Bushwhack and was formed by van Dyck, Sacramone and Shanbrom when they were in high school.
-That project was left aside as the members didn't feel it truly represented them, unlike the current version Earthside, whose name "has a subtlety and an elegance that we feel fits our aesthetic and our aspirations to make beautiful, emotional music that has real weight and honesty to it", according to van Dyck.
+That project was set aside as the members felt it did not truly represent them, unlike the current band Earthside, whose name "has a subtlety and an elegance that we feel fits our aesthetic and our aspirations to make beautiful, emotional music that has real weight and honesty to it", according to van Dyck.
 Griffin joined them during the transition and after failing to find a vocalist, they decided to work with different singers for each non-instrumental song.